Singond/Latex-csvtabular/README.md

 the individual columns.
 See the `tabular` environment for details.

 ### Table header
-The table header to be printed below the top line on all tables.
+A header to be printed at the top of every table.

 ### Table line
 This is the `command list` argument to the `\csvreader` macro from the `csvsimple` package.
 This is where each data row of the table is built.
 For details see the manual of `csvsimple`.

+### Table footer
+A footer to be printed at the bottom of every table.

 Options
 -------